Martin County Center: (507) 238-4757

 Maternal Child Health (MCH) is a short-term home visiting program.
 MCH visits include individualized guidance and assessments from a Public Health Nurse during pregnancy, birth, and postpartum.
 Assessments include infant weight checks and breastfeeding consultations.

 Baby Café is a free, drop-in, informal breastfeeding support offering ongoing professional lactation care and intervention by certified lactation consultants.
 Baby Café is a collaboration between Fairmont Mayo Clinic Health Systems, Fairmont Elementary School, ECFE, and our community health department.
-Sessions are offered each Wednesday from 9-11a.m.
-Call our office for information on getting registered.
+Sessions are offered in 3 locations in collaboration between Public Health, Fairmont Mayo Clinic Health Systems, Fairmont Elementary, ECFE, United Hospital District Blue Earth, United South Central School District.

-For more information about Healthy Families America or Maternal Child Health (MCH), contact Alyssa Johnson 507-238-4757
+For more information about Healthy Families America or Maternal Child Health (MCH), contact Alyssa Johnson, CLC 507-238-4757

-Faribault & Martin Counties Community Health Department has achieved Silver level status as a Breastfeeding Friendly Health Department.
+Faribault & Martin Counties Community Health Department has achieved gold level status as a Breastfeeding Friendly Health Department.

 Learn more: https://www.health.state.mn.us/people/breastfeeding/recognition/healthdpts.html